Brin-o/A-Haunted-Garden/content/notes/gardening/Gardeners Guide.md

 ---
-title: "The Gardeners Guide to the Haunted Garden"
+title: "🧑‍🌾 The Gardeners Guide to the Haunted Garden"
 ---
 This garden needs tending, otherwise the ghosts will get scared and wont show themselves.